CorbenYkt/machinelearning_course/README.md

 haarcascade_frontalface_default.xml
 lbph_classifierGestures.yml

-they can be downloaded, they are in free access and here I do not attach them so as not to clutter up GIT.
+Both of them can be downloaded, they are in free access.

 Have fun with these examples!